nerc-project/nerc-docs/docs/get-started/cost-billing/billing-faqs.md

 investments in infrastructure, expand our service portfolio, and enhance our support capabilities for a seamless user experience.

-Most of the institutions using our services have an **MoU (Memorandum of Understanding)** with us to be better aligned to a number of research regulations, policies and requirements but if your institution does not have an MoU with us, please have someone from your faculty or administration contact us to discuss it soon by emailing us at [help@nerc.mghpcc.org](mailto:help@nerc.mghpcc.org?subject=NERC%20MOU%20Question) or, by submitting a new ticket at [the NERC's Support Ticketing System (osTicket)](https://mghpcc.supportsystem.com/open.php).
+Most of the institutions using our services have an **MOU (Memorandum Of Understanding)** with us to be better aligned to a number of research regulations, policies and requirements but if your institution does not have an MOU with us, please have someone from your faculty or administration contact us to discuss it soon by emailing us at [help@nerc.mghpcc.org](mailto:help@nerc.mghpcc.org?subject=NERC%20MOU%20Question) or, by submitting a new ticket at [the NERC's Support Ticketing System (osTicket)](https://mghpcc.supportsystem.com/open.php).